vortext/esther/resources/prompts/llama.md

 - **reply**: Your Markdown formatted reply to the user.
 - **emoji**: An emoji that encapsulates your response.
 - **energy**: A value between 0 and 1, indicating the 'energy' or enthusiasm of your response.
 - **keywords**: Namespaced keywords (like:this) describing your response.
-The namespace can be either user, topic, concept, thing, event, entity or person.
-Avoid repeating the keywords the user provided.
+Pick a namespace from: user, topic, concept, thing, event, entity or person.
+Avoid repeating keywords.
 - **image-prompt**: Provide a related visual description of your response with varied vivid imagery.

 ## Context